-The facility had three coin presses that were manufactured by Taylor and Challen, a prominent manufacturer based in Birmingham, England in the beginning of the 20th century.
-At this time, Taylor and Challen coin presses, rolling machines and other minting machinery were used for several minting operations around the word.
+The facility had three coin presses manufactured by Taylor and Challen, a prominent manufacturer based in Birmingham, England, at the beginning of the 20th century.
+At this time, Taylor and Challen coin presses, rolling machines and other minting machinery were used for several minting operations around the world.

 It’s believed fewer than 20 of these trial tokens were struck.
-According to Mint records, most of the tokens were destroyed, although seven were given to Mint officials.
-Two copies are in the Bank of Canada’s Currency Museum.
+According to the Mint’s records, most of the tokens were destroyed, although seven were given to Mint officials.
+Two copies are in the Bank of Canada Museum.

 The Mint’s Ottawa branch officially opened on Jan.
 2, 1908.